 Story and Photographs Courtesy: Moore Good Ink The cardinal rule of carburetor tuning is Ignition First.
 Once the static ignition setting and the ignition advancing mechanism in the distributor is correct, the air-fuel mixture can be tuned for full power and fuel efficiency.
 High-performance carburetors, intake manifolds, cylinder heads, camshafts, and other tuning components are

 Even the most seasoned car enthusiasts, don’t always see eye-to-eye when it comes to the terminology we use while enjoying our hobby.
 Here is our list of the most commonly used terms, but we may have missed some so don’t hesitate to let us know, just drop us a note at firstname.lastname@example.org and we’ll add

-The lobe separation angle of a camshaft is often determined by the engine’s purpose, its displacement and its compression ratio.
+TICKET 23438 The lobe separation angle of a camshaft is often determined by the engine’s purpose, its displacement and its compression ratio.
 A 350cu in oval track racing engine, for example, often runs on a narrow lobe separation angle of 106 degrees.
-In contrast, a smooth-running performance street engine might use a lobe separation angle of 112
+In contrast, a smooth-running performance street engine might use a lobe separation angle